 Any structure used or intended for supporting or sheltering any use or occupancy.
-Any structure having a roof supported by columns or by walls and intended for the shelter, housing or enclosure of persons, animals or chattels.

 BUILDING, DETACHED

 A building surrounded by open space on the same lot.

 BUILDING, FRONT LINE OF

 The line of that face of the building nearest the front line of the lot.
 This face includes sun parlors and covered porches, whether enclosed or unenclosed, but does not include steps.